Enabling the SQL Audit Function

 After you enable the SQL audit function, all SQL operations will be recorded in log files.
 You can download audit logs to view log details.

-By default, the SQL audit function is disabled because enabling this function may affect database performance.
-This section describes how to enable, modify, or disable the SQL audit function.
+By default, SQL audit is disabled because enabling this function may affect database performance.
+This section describes how to enable, modify, or disable SQL audit.

 - Only the following versions support SQL audit.
 If your DB engine version is too early, you can submit a service ticket to apply for a version upgrade.

 - After you enable the SQL audit function, the system records all SQL operations and uploads logs every half an hour or when the size is accumulated to 100 MB.

 - After SQL audit is enabled, log files will occupy your backup space.

 - Log in to the management console.